apollographql/rover/docs/source/errors.md

 This error occurs when trying to load the contents of a configuration profile, and there is nothing available to load that isn't sensitive.

-This likely occured because configuration profiles were cleared.
+This likely occurred because configuration profiles were cleared.
 Try running `rover config auth` and setting up a new configuration profile.

 ### E023